-The very first scuba dive internships were created at Mermaids Pattaya by Stephen Blumenthal and Peter Scott in yr 2000.
+In 2000 the very first scuba dive internships were created at Mermaids Pattaya by Stephen Blumenthal and Peter Scott.
 All internships are designed with your employability in mind.
 Full focus is on making you as ‘dive industry ready’ as possible.
 We want you to be successfully employed within the dive industry and live your dreams.
 Mermaids have an incredible amount of ex-students working all over the world.

-With employment in mind Mermaids PADI Dive Career Development Centre have both ‘Wet-Side’ Diver Training and ‘Dry-Side’ Scuba Engineer Training.
-A professional diver that has both wet and dry side skills is truly a key member of a dive operation.
+With your employment in mind we offer both ‘Wet-Side’ Professional Diver Training and ‘Dry-Side’ Scuba Engineer Training.
+A professional diver that has both wet and dry side skills is truly a key member of any dive team.

-Our dive internships offer full course content sanctioned by supplier and much more.
-A strong emphasis on safety (and rescue diving skills) is set in place throughout leading to professional habits.
-All of the skills and knowledge obtained will be practically applied daily leaving you solidly trained.
+Mermaids dive internships offer full course content and much more experience on top.
+Emphasis is on safety allows you to gain good professional habits.
+All of the skills and knowledge obtained will be practically applied daily hence leaving you thoroughly trained.
 Which ever Pro Diver or engineer level you wish to achieve – you can and more.

 Mermaids offer thorough dive internships for all level of divers and those that have never dived before.
 Let me break down the professional levels and what they can do for you within the dive industry.